rydmike/flex_color_scheme/README.md

 [<img src="https://github.com/rydmike/flex_color_scheme_docs/blob/master/docs/images/flutter-favorite-logo.png?raw=true?" alt="flutter favorite logo" width="170"/>](https://docs.flutter.dev/development/packages-and-plugins/favorites)

-Use **FlexColorScheme** to make beautiful color scheme based Flutter Material design themes, with optional surface blends, or seeded color schemes.
-The color themes are based on the same concept as Flutter's ColorScheme based themes, but FlexColorscheme offers many additional features, and numerous pre-made themes.
+Use **FlexColorScheme** to make beautiful color scheme based Flutter Material design themes.
+Apply optional surface blends, or use Material 3 style seeded color schemes.
+The returned themes are standard `ThemeData` objects, but **very** sophisticated ones.
+They are based on the same idea as Flutter's `ThemeData.from(ColorScheme)` themes, but with many additional features.
+Choose from numerous pre-made designs or make your own.
+You can also use optional component sub theming, that are quick and easy to configure.

 <table>
   <tr>